scalatra/scalatra-website/guides/databinders.md

 * call the `handle` method to do whatever work you actually want to do

-This is the reason that we've mixed `CommandHandler` into `TodoData`: it `TodoData` the ability to handle commands, as long as we give it a `handle` method.
+This is the reason that we've mixed `CommandHandler` into `TodoData`: it gives `TodoData` the ability to handle commands, as long as we give it a `handle` method.
 In our case, the `handle` method uses pattern matching to see what command is being executed, and (in this case) adds a new Todo object with the value of the command's `name` field.